It is no secret that Yeti is the most popular cooler brand. Ask any outdoor lover their top coolers and Yeti will likely make it to their top three.

 Roadie 20 outside 13 5/8 x 14 ¼ x 19 1/8 and interior 8 3/8 x 9 7/8 x 13.
 The Empty weight is 15lbs which makes the roadie significantly heavier and bulkier than all the Hopper series.

 In terms of transport and mobility, any of the Hopper models will be easier to haul, hang or back as they are considerably lighter and the soft shell which feels comfortable against the body compared to the Roadie 20 which is rugged and heavy.
-However, bigger models like the flip 18 and backflip 24 can be awkward to carry especially for longer distances.
+However, bigger models like the flip 18 and backflip 24 can be awkward to carry especially over long distances.

 The Yeti sturdiness has never been in doubt.
 You are rest assured of having one of the toughest coolers on the market regardless of which option you decide to go with.